A proof of Dolbeault geometric Langlands for $\mathrm{GL}_2$ with reduced spectral curves: Compatibility of Wilson/Hecke operators

 Similarly the corresponding Hecke functor

 is recovered from the dual Hecke operator $\mathrm{H}^{\vee}$ by

 Therefore the lemma holds. \end{proof}

 \begin{remark} The commutativity of the diagram (\ref{com:WH4}) over the elliptic locus is proved in~\cite[Theorem~6.3.6]{Gdual}.
-However the argument in loc. cit. does not apply beyond the elliptic locus, even for the reduced locus, since it essentially uses the fact that $\Phi$ is an equivalence over the elliptic locus.
-Instead we prove the commutativity of (\ref{com:WH4}) by using the explicit construction of the Arinkin sheaf. \end{remark}
+However the argument in loc. cit. does not apply beyond the elliptic locus, even for the reduced locus, since it essentially uses versal deformation of compactified Jacobians of integral curves, and the fact that $\Phi$ is an equivalence over the elliptic locus.
+Instead we prove the commutativity of (\ref{com:WH4}) by using the explicit construction of the Arinkin sheaf, and the reduction to the case of integral curves. \end{remark}